18 September 2019,. Ghani Village, Rajauri, Jammu

 “Good.
 We are going to meet him there.”

-Both army men got back in to the Gypsy and found the mini-truck there sitting on side of the road.
+Both army men got back into the Gypsy and found the mini-truck there sitting on the roadside.
 There was no sight of Gulam, his labourers or even someone repairing the minitruck.
 Sanjeev cursed the CO under his breath for assigning him to chase after idiots to do their jobs.
-He had specifically chosen infantry to avoid a life of paper pushing, contracts and office work.
+He had chosen infantry to avoid a life of paper pushing, contracts and office work.
 First posting in an active zone and he was doing exactly that.
 Another phone call to Gulam and he claimed that he was driving a mechanic to the broken minitruck.

-“So Mr. Gulam Bhat, it looks like that you’ve wasted our whole day and not done even one bit of work.
-What do I say to my CO ?”
+“So Mr Gulam Bhat, it looks like you’ve wasted our whole day and not done even one bit of work.
+What should I say to my CO?”

 Gulam grinned sheepishly as a way of apology showing off his many discoloured teeth.
 “I was personally bringing the labourers to the construction site, but this stupid truck broke down in the middle.
 You don’t need to worry, I will finish the building right on time.”

-“Mr Bhat, my job for next few days is to ensure that you finish the job in time and I will make you do it one way or the other.
-By the way, where are these labourers you were bringing ?”
+“Mr Bhat, my job for the next few days is to ensure that you finish the job in time and I will make you do it one way or the other.
+By the way, where are these labourers you were bringing?”

-“Oh those bastards ran back when I was gone.
-They wanted me to pay them for whole day of work even when they had not lifted a single finger for anything.”
+“Oh, those bastards ran back when I was gone.
+They wanted me to pay them for the whole day of work even when they had not lifted a single finger for anything.”